cometbft/cometbft/docs/references/config/config.toml.md

 | Value type          | string                                |
 |:--------------------|:--------------------------------------|
 | **Possible values** | Network address (`"127.0.0.1:26657"`) |

+If the IP address is omitted (see e.g. the default value) then the listening socket is bound to INADDR_ANY (`0.0.0.0`).

 The metrics endpoint only supports HTTP.